 All over the world, bats play a highly important, yet highly underappreciated role in maintaining the health and sustainability of native forests and agricultural systems.
 AlTo’s field and Awareness programs on behalf of bats seek to conserve native flying foxes (fruit bats) and insectivorous bats in the places where they live, while also helping Tompotikans to understand the priceless services bats provide to humans and other biota–all for free!

 Protecting Bats Where They Live

 The Tompotika region is an important center for bat diversity.
-The island of Sulawesi, of which Tompotika is a part, itself harbors over 70 species of bats, many of them found nowhere else in the world.
-But beyond that, Tompotika is also rich with karst cave formations, which provide habitat for cave-roosting bat colonies.
+The island of Sulawesi, of which Tompotika is a part, itself harbors over 70 species of bats, many of them endemic–that is, found nowhere else in the world.
+Tompotika is also rich with rare karst cave formations, which provide habitat for cave-roosting bat colonies.

 No Bats, No Durian!

 AlTo’s Awareness program is aimed at building long-lasting public support for bat conservation through interactive programs in schools and villages.
 Most people don’t know, for instance, that the trees of many favorite tropical fruits and nuts, such as mangoes, cashews, wild bananas, avocadoes, and many more, rely on bats for pollination to produce fruit.
 In fact, the durian tree, source of one of Southeast Asia’s most prized delicacies, can produce fruit only if pollinated by bats.
 No bats, no durian!

 Fruit bats also play a critical role in maintaining the health of Tompotika’s native tropical forests by pollinating trees, spreading seeds to help forests regrow, and by providing high-quality fertilizer.
 In addition, insectivorous bats keep populations of insect pests, such as the mosquitos that spread malaria or the grasshoppers that destroy rice crops, under control.